 Hana gives birth to two healthy children—Ame, born during rainfall, and Yuki, born during snowfall—both possessing the ability to turn into wolves, a trait inherited from their father.
 All too soon, however, the sudden death of her lover devastates Hana's life, leaving her to raise a peculiar family completely on her own.
 The stress of raising her wild-natured children in a densely populated city, all while keeping their identity a secret, culminates in a decision to move to the countryside, where she hopes Ame and Yuki can live a life free from the judgments of society.
 Wolf Children is the heartwarming story about the challenges of being a single mother in an unforgiving modern world.

 Ookami Kodomo no Ame to Yuki won the 2013 Japan Academy Prize for Animation of the Year, the 2012 Mainichi Film Award for Best Animation Film, and the 2013 Animation of the Year award at the Tokyo International Anime Fair.
-It won two awards at the Oslo Films from the South festival in Norway: the main award and the audience award.
+It won two awards at the Oslo Films from the South festival in Norway: the main award, the Silver Mirror, and the audience award.
 It won an Audience Award at 2013 New York International Children's Film Festival and the 2014 Best Anime Disc award from Home Media Magazine.

 OK so bear in mind that this will be a very subjective review.
 I watched Wolf Children because I really liked Summer Wars and The Girl Who Leapt Through Time, and because everyone said it was amazing and a tear-jerker.
 However by the time I finished watching it, I was just angry at it.
 Here's why: